TimmMcla/AutomationProject/README.md

   2. I did not understand the intricacies that behave revoles around.
 I solved this one by reading the PyTest documentation.

 ### I will be continuing to bring this project to a runnable state.
 Currently, it opens a web site successfully.
 Otherwise, it fails as fast as it loads.

+### Setup instructions:

+System Requirements:
+   Python 3.7.3, selenium, behave

+  - I ran this within a virtual environment.

+Application layer:

+.
+Open helper/fixtures.py and put your local chromedriver's path within the quotes.

+## Areas to improve:
+ - Extract the hardcoded setup values to an external file.
+ - Incorporate openpyxl and extract all test data to spreadsheets.
+ - Have the page objects handle the driver instance so that the step definitions are easily readable.
+ - Finish the test cases and have it complete the scenario runs.